 Is It Possible to Recover Files from the External Hard Drive Recycle Bin?

 Each hard drive has its own Recycle Bin folder that’s hidden from view.
-When you click on the Recycle Bin icon located on your Desktop, what Windows shows is actually a combined view of all Recycle Bin folders that are present on your computer, including Recycle Bin folders located on external hard drives.
+When you click on the Recycle Bin icon located on your Desktop, what Windows shows is actually a combined view of all Recycle Bin folders that are present on your computer, letting you access Recycle Bin folders located on external hard drives.

 You can see a list of all Recycle Bin locations by right-clicking the Recycle Bin on your Desktop and selecting Properties.